danrusei/service_mesh_k8s/README.md

 Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.

+> Although deploying the App with `skaffold` is preferable in order to see the application changes in real time, I might switch between using it and the [release packages](./microservices-app/release) for faster reproducibility and replicability.

 ```bash
 $ skaffold version
 v1.16.0